francescopastore/ctf-cheats/osint/search-engines/index.md

 title: Search engines
 ---

-## Search engines
+# Search engines

-Simulates using Google from another country without the need of a VPN.
+It simulates using Google from another country without the need of a VPN.
 [http://isearchfrom.com/](http://isearchfrom.com/)

-Creates a custom search engine for provided websites.
+Custom search engines for websites that you choose.
 [https://programmablesearchengine.google.com/about/](https://programmablesearchengine.google.com/about/)

 History of all public websites.